-The bill expands the list of loans exempt from the program, which currently includes, among others, certain fully secured loans, loans below a certain amount, and loans fully insured or guaranteed by a federal, state, or local agency.
-Under the bill, also exempt are (1) loans intended for personal use and (2) commercial loans to nonmembers (or participation interests in them) that a federally insured credit union lawfully acquires and that are not traded for a member business loan in order to avoid state law's limits on these loans.
+The act expands the list of loans exempt from the program, which previously included, among others, certain fully secured loans, loans below a certain amount, and loans fully insured or guaranteed by a federal, state, or local agency.
+The act also exempts (1) loans intended for personal use and (2) commercial loans to nonmembers (or participation interests in them) that a federally insured credit union lawfully acquires and that are not traded for a member business loan in order to avoid state law's limits on these loans.